smaislin186/dwa15-spring2017-notes/02_PHP/02_Error_reporting.md

 PHP's error reporting threshold and display method can be configured via your server's PHP configuration file, `php.ini`.

 Because there are often multiple `php.ini` files on a system, we want to make sure we edit the one that our local server is actually using.
-To determine this, create a new file in your htdocs folder called `info.php` and paste in the following code:
+To determine this, create a new file in your document root called `phpinfo.php` and paste in the following code:

 ```php
 <?php